CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Nov 25, 2025

 Using the same formula with the new rate:

-This means you’ll recover your closing costs in approximately 3 years and 4 months.
+This means you will recover your closing costs in approximately 1 year and 10 months.

 The simple calculation above doesn’t account for the time value of money or opportunity cost.
 A more sophisticated analysis would consider: